knee-cola/jekyll-meetup-lecture/README.md

 This repo contains files and notes created for a lecture on [Jekyll](https://jekyllrb.com).
 The lecture is was held at [Frontend ZG Meetup](https://www.meetup.com/en-AU/FrontendZG/) on 2017/11/08.

+If you want to have a look at presentation used in the lecture, you can find it at [Jekyll the WP Killer - ZG Frontman Meetup](https://goo.gl/ZrcyXU)

 # Let's dive into Jekyll

 In this chapter you can find notes I made while preparing for this lecture.
 The notes not only outline the lecture, but can also be used as an quick introduction guide to Jekyll.